asastats/docs/code-of-conduct.md

      * The Tasker may reply to the original comment with a further explanation.
 * Reddit
      * The Tasker creates a singleton reply comment containing only `:addressed:`
+         * **Fancy Pants Editor**: enter :addressed: by adding the command name in between two colons, then highlight it with your mouse, and click the <c> to trigger inline code.
+You will see the text become blue with a gray highlight.
+         * **Markdown Mode**: enter `:addressed:` by adding the command name in between two colons and two backticks like \`:command:\`.
      * A further explanation may be added in the same comment next to the starting `:addressed:` followed by a space.
 * Twitter
      * The Tasker creates a retweet containing `:addressed:` and the original tweet.